 Before Eugène Blot acquired the model of the Dream by the Fireside from Camille Claudel in order to edition it in 1905, two marbles were made, the one mentioned above, commissioned by the Countess de Maigret (held today in the collections of the Palace of the Legion of Honor, Fine Arts Museums of San Francisco, inv.
 2018.88) and the one given by Alphonse de Rothschild in 1903 to the Draguignan museum (inv.
-255), which is currently on loan to the Camille Claudel museum in Nogent-sur-Seine.
+255).